kripikroli/dev_bitcoinminer/_posts/2013-01-24-what-kind-of-computer-do-i-need-to-mine.md

 featured:
 layout: post
 ---

-With the new generation miners you only need a simple computer or laptop.
+<p>With the new generation miners you only need a simple computer or laptop.
 Most mining hardware will work with a USB or ethernet connection and some are wifi enabled.
 Don’t spend too much on the computer.
-Spend your $ on the mining hardware.
+Spend your $ on the mining hardware.<p>